[Skip to Content]

 If your child has a sore throat and other strep throat symptoms, call your doctor.
 The doctor will likely do a rapid strep test in the office, using a cotton swab to take a sample of the fluids at the back of the throat.
 The test only takes about 5 minutes.

 If it's positive, your child has strep throat.
 If it's negative, the doctor will send a sample to a lab for a throat culture.
-The results are usually available within a few days.
+The results are usually available within a couple of days.

 How Is Strep Throat Treated?

-Even when kids feel better, they should take the antibiotics as prescribed.
+Even when kids feel better, they should keep taking the antibiotics as prescribed.
 This is the best way to kill the harmful bacteria.
-Otherwise, bacteria can remain in the throat and symptoms can return.
-Completing all the antibiotics also prevents other health problems that a strep infection can cause, such as rheumatic fever (which can cause heart damage), scarlet fever, blood infections, or kidney disease.
+Otherwise, bacteria can stay in the throat and symptoms can come back.
+Taking all the antibiotics also prevents other health problems that GAS can cause, such as rheumatic fever (which can cause heart damage), kidney disease, or more serious infections in other parts of the body.

 • Keep your child's eating utensils, dishes, and drinking glasses separate and wash them in hot, soapy water after each use.